- class rusttypes.result.Result¶

 >>> Ok(42).unwrap_err_unchecked() RuntimeError: Called unwrap_err_unchecked on Ok >>> Err("Some error message").unwrap_err_unchecked() "Some error message"

-- abstract unwrap_or(default: T) T ¶
+- abstract unwrap_or(default: T) T¶

 Returns the contained

-value or a provided default.Arguments passed to
+Okvalue or a provided default.Arguments passed to

-are eagerly evaluated; if you are passing the result of a function call, it is recommended to useunwrap_or_else
+unwrap_orare eagerly evaluated; if you are passing the result of a function call, it is recommended to useunwrap_or_else, which is lazily evaluated.- Parameters:

 default (T) – The value to return if the result is

-.- Returns:
+Err.- Returns:

 The contained value if the result is

-, otherwise the default value.- Return type:
+Ok, otherwise the default value.- Return type:

 T